Atharv2635/Stateful_Widget/appbar_color_toggle/README.md

 **Description**

- The Color Toggle App is a simple mobile application that allows users to toggle between different background colors by pressing a button.
+ The Color Toggle AppBar is a simple mobile application that allows users to toggle between different background colors of AppBar by pressing a button.
 This app demonstrates basic state management and UI updates in a flutter/dart framework.

 **Features**